By submitting this form, I give OurChurch.Com permission to send me communication by email.

 By the the way, if you haven’t joined the 10 Day Level Up Your Website Challenge! that started yesterday, there’s still time.
 Join our private Facebook Group and be part of a community of Christian web admins taking their websites to the next level!

 Today, we look at the importance of your website being mobile-friendly, or “responsive”.

 What is a mobile-friendly website and why is it so important?

-Mobile-friendly, or responsive, is the ability for your website to be viewed well on smartphones and tablets, as well as notebooks and desktop computers.
-When a website is mobile-friendly, it will respond to the size of the screen it is being viewed on and display the website in a format that is optimal for that device.
+Mobile-friendly is the ability for your website to be viewed well on smartphones and tablets, as well as notebooks and desktop computers.
+We also use the term “responsive” to describe a website that “responds” to the size of the screen it is being viewed on and display the website in a format that is optimal for that device.
 This means that the way your website looks on a computer will be similar, but slightly different than when it is viewed using a smartphone or a tablet.

 The reason that this is important is because more and more people are using their phones and tablets to surf the web.
 In fact, according to Statista, over 50% of all website traffic now comes from mobile devices.
 That means more people are viewing websites using phones and tablets than notebooks and desktop computers.

 If your website isn’t responsive and mobile-friendly, over 50% of the folks coming to your site are doing the frustrating “Pinch & Zoom” or they are leaving your site as quickly as they got there.